nspool/RoboNeko/README.md

 # RoboNeko
-Project for learning SDL2.
+Project for learning SDL2, modelled after the classic Neko applet for OS/2.

 # TODO

-- Refactor and add a scene class
+- Implement collision detection with other bots
-- Implement collision detection with the window edge and other bots
+- Add different states such as collision, sleeping etc.